A quick trip of twenty-four hours is sometimes what I need to get my outdoor fix

 By 11 AM, spring conditions were here.
 The snow was warming up and a softer wax would be needed.
 But the quick over-nighter was over.
 Only eight miles or so round trip, but enough to be immersed in nature a bit.
 An enjoyable late breakfast was had in Nederland and we then made our way home.

 The rest of the weekend passed without any major events.
-The wife and I saw a presentation on the Camino with some friends and I was again reminded of why this type of pilgrimage hiking has no allure for me.
+The The Former Wife and I saw a presentation on the Camino with some friends and I was again reminded of why this type of pilgrimage hiking has no allure for me.
 I’d find the Appalachian Trail and possibly the Pacific Crest Trail crowded at this point.
 I can only imagine how crowded I’d find the Camino.
 European hiking has an allure for me, but I’d like to try something a little less crowded and well-known.

 My take on the Camino is that it is a profoundly moving experience for many and something wonderful.
 Just not for me.